Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Main Results

 In many applications, the constrained set $\mathcal{C}$ is defined by functional constraints, i.e. $\mathcal{C}:=\{x: h_i(x)\leq 0, i=1,2,\dots,m\}, $ where $h_i$ is a (merely) convex function defined on an open set that contains $\mathcal{C}$ and $m$ is the number of constraints.
 For example, when $\mathcal{C}$ is an $\ell_p$ ball with radius $R$ with $p\geq 1$ or when $\mathcal{C}$ is an ellipsoid.
 In this case, we can write

 where $h(x):=\max_i h_i(x)$ is convex and therefore locally Lipschitz continuous (see e.g. \citet{cvx-locally-lip}).
 The choice of the $h(x)$ function here is clearly not unique.
 In fact, such an $h(x)$ can be constructed even if we do not possess an explicit formula for the functions $h_i(x)$.
 More specifically, Minkowski functional $\Vert\cdot\Vert_{K}$, also known as the gauge function, is defined as $\Vert x\Vert_{K}:=\inf\{t\geq 0,x\in t\mathcal{C}\}$ such that given that $0$ is in the interior of $\mathcal{C}$, we can write $\mathcal{C}:=\{x:h(x)\leq 0\} \quad \mbox{where} \quad h(x)=\Vert x\Vert_{K}-1$ \citep{rockafellar1970convex,Minkowski}.
-It is also well known that the gauge function is merely convex.
-Therefore, any convex body $\mathcal{C}$ admits the representation \eqref{def-constraint-set-with-ineq} where $h(x)$ is convex and therefore locally Lipschitz continuous \citep{cvx-locally-lip}.
+It is also well-known that the gauge function is merely convex.
+Thus, we can conclude that any convex body $\mathcal{C}$ admits the representation \eqref{def-constraint-set-with-ineq} where $h(x)$ is convex and finite-valued and therefore Lipschitz continuous on $\mathcal{C}$ \citep{cvx-locally-lip}.
 Equipped with this representation given by \eqref{def-constraint-set-with-ineq}, we now consider a regularized constraint set

 is $\alpha$-strongly convex for $\alpha>0$ as $h(x)$ is merely convex, and it holds that $\mathcal{C}^{\alpha}\subseteq\mathcal{C}\subseteq\mathbb{R}^{d}$.
 We define the regularized distribution $\pi^{\alpha}$ supported on $\mathcal{C}^{\alpha}$ with probability density function